On Little Gestures

 On the right, Jesus’ cousin John (in camel-hair shorts) is kindly carrying a bowl of water to bathe Jesus’ wound.
 And on the left, a helpful but unnamed young man is assisting Joseph.
 Is he a future disciple?

-This painting is full of Christian symbols.
+This painting is full of gestures of love.
+It’s also replete with Christian symbols.
 The wound on Jesus’ hand and the drop of blood on his foot prefigure his crucifixion, as does the wood stacked up against the walls.
 The tools represent the instruments of Jesus’ passion. [ii] John’s bowl of water points to his future as the Baptist, while the carpenter’s triangle at the rear represents the Holy Trinity.
 The dove perched on Jacob’s Ladder symbolises peace and love, and the Holy Spirit that fills their home.

 The workbench represents an altar, and the door symbolises Jesus’ emerging role as our doorway to heaven (Jn.10:9).
 The blood stain on the door recalls the ancient Israelites in Egypt who smeared lamb’s blood on their doorposts (Ex.12:24).
 And the sheep gathered outside are the flock awaiting the Good Shepherd. [iii] [iv]